 Gabrielle now understood why one day she could be outgoing, yet another day introverted.
 Why one day she could be full of energy, yet another day fatigued.
 Why one day she could be attracted to rugged types, and another day to sensitive artists.
 And so on.

 Even better, she could now accurately predict when she’d be feeling a certain way based solely on where she was in her monthly cycle.

-Wanting to share her insights with other women, Gabrielle continued researching hormone studies and included the results of her years of work in her groundbreaking book, 28 Days: What Your Cycle Reveals about Your Love Life, Moods and Potential—the first and only daily “horoscope” based on a woman’s monthly hormones—which was published by Adams Media in 2005.
+Wanting to share her insights with other women, Gabrielle continued researching hormone studies.
+In 2005, she included the results of her years of work in her groundbreaking book, 28 Days: What Your Cycle Reveals about Your Love Life, Moods and Potential.
+Published by Adams Media, it was world’s first and only daily “horoscope” based on a woman’s monthly hormones.

-28 Days was named “One of the top 10 women’s health books of 2005” by About.com and has been translated into four languages.
+28 Days was named “One of the top 10 women’s health books of 2005” by About.com and translated into four languages.